We Go The Extra Distance For Our Clients

 Maybe you’ve recently suffered an injury at work, and your doctor has recently told you that you have reached maximum medical improvement (MMI).
 This basically means that you have fully recovered as much as medically expected based on your specific condition.
 While reaching maximum medical improvement sounds like a good thing to most people, it can actually mark the start of many legal issues and financial stressors.
 That’s because once you’ve reached MMI, you may not be able to continue receiving disability benefits from your workers’ compensation case.
 Sandy Springs personal injury lawyers at Ashenden & Associates explain all this and more below.

-The legal team at our law firm is equipped to handle personal injury claims of all kinds, including work-related injuries.
-A Sandy Springs personal injury attorney can provide top notch legal counsel while you navigate the complexities of obtaining workers’ comp benefits.
+The Sandy Springs work injury lawyers at our law firm are equipped to handle personal injury claims of all kinds, including work-related injuries.
+A Sandy Springs personal injury attorney can provide top-notch legal counsel while you navigate the complexities of obtaining workers’ comp benefits.
 Call 770-394-8909 today to schedule a free consultation with us.

 What is Maximum Medical Improvement (MMI)?